nus-cs2103-AY2223S1/ip/README.md

-# Duke project template
+# Our new and improved Duke

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.

-## Setting up in Intellij
+Duke simulates a task manager where you can add 3 types of events, individually known as: Todo / Event / Deadline.
+These all come with a description of the task.
+They are stored in a list.
+You can mark/unmark/delete/view a list and more!

+## What do I need to use the project?

-Prerequisites: JDK 11, update Intellij to the most recent version.
+Prerequisites: JDK 11

+## How do I set up this project?

 1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project first)
 1. Open the project into Intellij as follows: